kariannemah/tldr/README.md

 -----------
 We'll meet on Google+ Hangout.

-Introduction and Part One: May 6
+May 6: Introduction and Part One

-Part Two: May 20
+May 20: Part Two

-Part Three: June 10
+June 10: Part Three

-Part Four and Conlusion: June 22
+June 22: Part Four and Conclusion

 Possible future picks
 -------------------